jinkoo2/opentps2/opentps_core/README.md

 # opentps-core

-Core library of opentps, a python application for treatment planning in proton therapy, based on the MCsquare Monte Carlo dose engine.
+Core library of opentps, a Python application for treatment planning in proton therapy, based on the MCsquare Monte Carlo dose engine.

 ## Installation (Linux):